About for Dubrovnik

 In 1979, the city joined the UNESCO list of World Heritage sites.
 The prosperity of the city was historically based on maritime trade; as the capital of the maritime Republic of Ragusa, it achieved a high level of development, particularly during the 15th and 16th centuries, as it became notable for its wealth and skilled diplomacy.

 In 1991, after the break-up of Yugoslavia, Dubrovnik was besieged by Serbian and Montenegrin soldiers of the Yugoslav People’s Army (JNA) for seven months and suffered significant damage from shelling.
-After repair and restoration works in the 1990s and early 2000s, the city re-emerged as one of the top tourist destinations in the Mediterranean.
+After repair and restoration works in the 1990s and early 2000s, the city re-emerged as one of the top tourist destinations in the Mediterranean with many hotels, villas and apartments to choose to stay in.

-Here are the 15 things you could do in Dubrovnik
+Let’s explore 15 things to do in Dubrovnik

 - Walk the city walls